 We went with Excursiones Tina on a four-hour tour with lunch included.
 Excursiones Tina focuses on sustainable tourism and before the boat leaves from Valle Gran Rey, they inform of how important it is to think of the environment.
 The tour has one goal – to find dolphins and whales.
 If you’re lucky, you might get to see some turtles too.
 The boat also stops a while so that you can take a dip in the refreshing waters.

-Yes, at first the water is super cold but you get used to it pretty quick.
+Yes, at first the water is super cold but you get used to it pretty quickly.
 This is one of the best excursions that we did while visiting La Gomera.
 We got to see whales, dolphins, and turtles!
 To get more information about prices and to read more about our day at the sea with Excursiones Tina, click here.

 Take a walk in San Sebastian de La Gomera

-The island’s capital has about 8 700 people that live in the city.
+The island’s capital has about 8,700 people who live in the city.
 Almost half of the population lives in the capital.
 That is not much but this city can still become pretty crowded.
 This is because a lot of tourists come from Tenerife on day trips.
 Then they all offload in San Sebastian and walk around there during the day.
 But even if it becomes crowded, it’s still a really nice place that should not be missed.
 And the city offers some great sights and activities.
 Each day, there are about five to ten busses coming from Tenerife.

 San Sebastian de La Gomera has four hotels and two main walking streets.
 The streets were built about eight years ago so they are still pretty new.
 This town is beautiful but it is also often quite windy here.
 There is a really nice beach with dark sand here and the closeness to the city center is really awesome!
 Do some shopping in the morning and visit the beach in the evening.